 These codes require general supervision by an MD or NP.
 The codes are for Part B services and are billed on a 1500 form using the NPI number of supervising QHCP either an MD or NP.
 NP’s also have the opportunity to bill E&M codes 99201 to 99215.

-Q: Can Telehealth visits be made for palliative care consult visits by NPs & what codes should be used?
+Q: Can Telehealth visits be made for palliative care consult visits by NPs and what codes should be used?

-Q: The ability to do remote visits, when clinically appropriate, applies to all disciplines (nursing and rehab)?
+Q: Does the ability to do remote visits, when clinically appropriate, apply to all disciplines (nursing and rehab)?

 A: The ability to do remote visits when clinically appropriate does apply to all disciplines during the pandemic of COVID-19.
 However keep in mind that not all remote visits will be reimbursable depending on the setting and discipline among other factors.

-If you have questions or comments, please contact our reimbursement team at email@example.com
+Have additional questions or comments?
+Please contact our remote patient monitoring reimbursement team at email@example.com